-- host The IP address or host name of the machine where the connector is running. - ServicePort The connector's service port (specified in the [Service] section of the connector's configuration file).
+ServicePort The connector's service port (specified in the [Service] section of the connector's configuration file).

-Chapter 5: Send Actions to Web Connector
+Chapter 5: Send Actions to File System Connector

-This section describes how to send actions to Web Connector.
+This section describes how to send actions to File System Connector.

-• Send Actions to Web Connector .38 • Asynchronous Actions 38 • Store Action Queues in an External Database .40 • Use XSL Templates to Transform Action Responses 42 http://host:port/action=action¶meters host is the IP address or name of the machine where Web Connector is installed. port is the Web Connector ACI port.
-The ACI port is specified by the Port parameter in the [Server] section of the Web Connector configuration file.
-For more information about the Port parameter, see the Web Connector Reference. action is the name of the action you want to run. parameters are the required and optional parameters for the action.
+Send Actions to File System Connector 39 Asynchronous Actions 30 Store Action Queues in an External Database 4 4 Use XSL Templates to Transform Action Responses 4 http://host:port/action=action¶meters host is the IP address or name of the machine where File System Connector is installed.

-Send Actions to Web Connector
+Send Actions to File System Connector

-Web Connector actions are HTTP requests, which you can send, for example, from your web browser.
+File System Connector actions are HTTP requests, which you can send, for example, from your web browser.
 The general syntax of these actions is: